-The Hebrew University of Jerusalem

 Syllabus

-THEORIES OF ORGANIZATION - 55998
+Theories of Organization - 55998

-Last update 05-09-2016
+Last update 13-08-2023

 HU Credits: 3

-Degree/Cycle: 2nd degree (Master)

-Responsible Department: business administration
+Responsible Department: Business Administration

 Academic year: 0

 Semester: 1st Semester

 Teaching Languages: Hebrew

 Campus: Mt.
 Scopus

 Course/Module Coordinator: Tammar Zilber

 Coordinator Email: TZilber@huji.ac.il

 Coordinator Office Hours: By appointment

-Teaching Staff:

-Prof Tammar Zilber Course/Module description:
+Teaching Staff: Prof Tammar Zilber

-According to post-modern thinking, academic theories and research do not simply describe and analyze reality, but actually participate in constructing it.
+Course/Module description: According to post-modern thinking, academic theories and research do not simply describe and analyze reality, but actually participate in constructing it.
 Theories order the way we understand the world and act upon it, and thus take part in creating our world.
 Our goal in this course is to analyze and evaluate the way organizational theories (and we, as part of this epistemic community) define and understands organizations.
 Towards that goal, we will follow the evolution of macro organization theory in the West, especially in the USA.
-We will start from classic texts of organization theory, deconstruct their basic theoretical assumptions, and situate them - with the help of a critical and comparative approach - within their wider theoretical and paradigmatic traditions.
+We will start from classic texts of organization theory, deconstruct their basic theoretical assumptions, and situate them [] with the help of a critical and comparative approach [] within their wider theoretical and paradigmatic traditions.
 We will aim to understand the disciplinary contexts within which the thinking of organizations developed, and the interrelations between theory and practice, ways of thinking, social and political contexts and the cultural fashions at work in the historical period a specific theory was developed.

 Course/Module aims:

 To analyze and evaluate the way organization theories (and we, as part of this epistemic community) define and understands organizations.
-Learning outcomes - On successful completion of this module, students should be able to: Describe the fields of organization theory, outlining its historical development, scope and methodologies • Identify major theoretical schools and define their key concepts and ideas • Analyze aspects of modern organizations and illustrate them in terms of different schools of organization theory • Critically evaluate the added value, as well as limitations, of various school of organization theory Attendance requirements(%): 75 Teaching arrangement and method of instruction: Lectures, class discussions, written responses on the readings Course/Module Content:

-The social construction of scientific knowledge Mechanistic approaches Natural approaches Economic approaches Open system approaches: Resource environments and the meaningful environment Cultural approaches Political approaches Critical approaches Required Reading:
+Learning outcomes - On successful completion of this module, students should be able to: Describe the fields of organization theory, outlining its historical development, scope and methodologies Identify major theoretical schools and define their key concepts and ideas Analyze aspects of modern organizations and illustrate them in terms of different schools of organization theory □ Critically evaluate the added value, as well as limitations, of various school of organization theory Attendance requirements(%): 80 Teaching arrangement and method of instruction: Lectures, class discussions, written responses on the readings Course/Module Content: The social construction of scientific knowledge Mechanistic approaches Natural approaches Economic approaches Open system approaches: Resource environments and the meaningful environment Cultural approaches Political approaches Critical approaches Required Reading: